-Some people deliberately add their credit card to their (gaming) account, so credits can be uploaded instantly and you won’t lose your high score or position in a level… OUCH, that adds up!!!
+Some people deliberately add their credit card to their (gaming) account so that credits can be uploaded instantly and you won’t lose your high score or position in a level.
+Ouch, that adds up!!!

-Credit card companies love emotional gamers because you often spend more without thinking!
+Credit card companies love passionate gamers because you often spend more without thinking!
 Before you know it, you wreck your budget and are on track for uncontrollable debt or a credit card crash!

 Pre-pay your gaming habit instead!

-If you honestly believe that you can’t control your gaming impulses, or just want to play it safe, loading your monthly gaming budget to a single pre-paid or to a debit card specifically designated to that gaming purpose can make sense.
-This way, you will never spend more than you budgeted for!
+If you honestly believe that you can’t control your gaming impulses, or want to play it safe, loading your monthly gaming budget to a single pre-paid or to a debit card specifically designated to that gaming purpose can make sense.
+This way, you will never spend more than what you budgeted!

 Are there differences in pre-paid cards?
 Well, is there any difference between having $10 or $100 in your pocket?
 Some pre-paid cards are pretty fair to you.
 Some are downright rip-offs.
-If you’re going to get a prepaid, make sure it is a good one.
+If you’re going to get a pre-paid card, make sure it is a good one.

 Gaming online is fun indeed, but like with everything else in life, you have to stay in control!